 Metabolic Syndrome Program

 As part of our cardiac rehab program, Emerson conducts a metabolic syndrome program for patients with or at risk of diabetes and heart disease.
 This comprehensive program address weight loss and nutrition, behavioral and cognitive lifestyle changes, and exercise.
-It’s staffed by a nutritionist, social worker, nurse, physical therapist and exercise physiologist.
-The Metabolic Syndrome Program meets Wednesdays from 5:00 to 7:00 p.m. for 12 weeks (one hour of nutrition and lifestyle education, one hour of exercise).
+It is staffed by a nutritionist, social worker, nurse, physical therapist and exercise physiologist.
+The metabolic syndrome program meets Wednesdays from 5-7 p.m. for 12 weeks (one hour of nutrition and lifestyle education, one hour of exercise).
 Cost is $33 per week.
 For more information, please call 978-287-3732

 , or talk to your primary care physician.
 You need a referral from your doctor for this program.